AriRice/WBNU-local-adaptation/README.md

 Step_05b_concatenate_vcf_files.sh --> Concatenates those big chromosomes.
 Just copy and paste these two lines.
 Should take a few minutes.

 Step_06_filter.sh --> Filter the data into one or more datasets (depending on the type of downstream analyses that will be used).
 Before running, make sure to create a vcf_list.txt file as well as new folders for each outputted dataset.

+Step_07_squish_em_together.sh --> Concatenating vcfs into one file, for GEA analyses in R.